 A coordinate system or reference frame is a way of representing space and time using numbers to represent spacetime points.
 Science confidently assigns numbers to times because, in any reference frame, the happens-before order-relation on events is faithfully reflected in the less-than order-relation on the time numbers (dates) that we assign to events.
 In the fundamental theories such as relativity and quantum mechanics, the values of the time variable t in any reference frame are real numbers, not merely rational numbers.
 Each number designates an instant of time, and time is a linear continuum of these instants ordered by the happens-before relation, similar to the mathematician’s line segment that is ordered by the less-than relation.
 Therefore, if these fundamental theories are correct, then physical time is one-dimensional rather than two-dimensional, and continuous rather than discrete.
 These features do not require time to be linear, however, because a segment of a circle is also a linear continuum, but there is no evidence for circular time, that is, for causal loops.
 Causal loops are worldlines that are closed curves in spacetime.

 Relativity theory challenges a great many of our intuitive beliefs about time.
 For events occurring at the same place, relativity theory implies the order is absolute (independent of the frame of reference) and so agrees with common sense, but for distant events occurring close enough in time to be in each other’s absolute elsewhere, event A can occur before event B in one reference frame, but after B in another frame, and simultaneously with B in yet another frame.
 For example, suppose you are sitting exactly in the middle of a moving train when lightning strikes simultaneously in the front and back of the train.
 You will know they were simultaneous if the light from the two strikes reaches you at the same time.
-But from the reference frame of a person standing still on the ground outside the train, the lightning strike at the back of the train happened first.
-From a frame fixed to a fast plane flying overhead in the same direction as the train and toward the front of the train, then the lightning strike at the front of the train really happened first.
-It was Einstein’s original idea that all three judgments are correct.
+The two events are in each other's absolute elsewhere.
+In the reference frame of a person standing still on the ground outside the train, the lightning strike at the back of the train happened first.
+In a frame fixed to a fast plane flying overhead in the same direction as the train and toward the front of the train, then the lightning strike at the front of the train really happened first.
+It was Einstein's original idea that all three judgments are correct.
 The event at the front of the train really did happen first, and it really did happen second, and it really did happen at the same time as the event at the back.
-It’s all a matter of which reference frame is used to make the judgment.
-Philosophical realists infer from this that events in your absolute elsewhere are as real as any other events even though the only part of the universe that you can directly observe is your own past light cone, your backward cone.
+It's all a matter of which reference frame is used to make the judgment.

 Science impacts our understanding of time in other fundamental ways.
 Special relativity theory implies there is time dilation between one frame and another.
 For example, the faster a clock moves, the slower it runs, relative to stationary clocks.
 But this does not work just for clocks.
 If a human being moves fast, the human being also ages more slowly than someone who is stationary.
 Time dilation effects occur for tiny protons, too, but protons do not readily show the effects of their aging the way human bodies and clocks do.